StuartTruax/portfolio_optimization_quadratic_programming/README.md

 Stuart Truax, 2020-07

 This notebook demonstrates the use of modern portfolio theory in optimizing a portfolio of equity securities.
-Price series data of several equities are compiled and interday returns for the securities are compiled, along with the covariance matrix.
+Price series data of several equities are collated and interday returns for the securities are computed, along with the covariance matrix.

 Several portfolios are generated based on the following quadratic programming problems: